ofattouh/osir-tool-staging/wp-content/plugins/gravity-forms-pdf-extended/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.1.0 =
+* Feature: Add Copy to Clipboard feature for PDF Shortcode on the PDF List page
+* Bug: Fix empty check on the Radio field so a zero (0) value is not considered empty

 = 6.0.3 =
 * Bug: Reduce the Focus Gravity template column widths by a fraction to prevent edge-case display issues (props Hiwire Creative)